-Trust and confidence is so important on the Internet and any site with good reputation and that proves that it takes seriously can attract more visitors than a site that doesn’t.
+Trust and confidence are so important on the internet.
+Any site with a good reputation which can prove it takes security seriously can attract more visitors than a site that doesn’t.

 SSL certificates do exactly that – they make your website more secure for your potential guests and bookers.
 It’s essential on pages where your users give their credit card information and/or other personal information.
 However, it’s better to have it on your whole website.